Star Trek II: The Wrath of Khan: Reception

-Critical response was positive.
-Review aggregator Rotten Tomatoes reports that 86% of 73 critics have given the film a positive review, recording an average score of 8.1/10.
-After the lukewarm reaction to the first film, fan response to The Wrath of Khan was highly positive.
+After the lukewarm reaction to the first film, critical and fan response to The Wrath of Khan were positive.
 The film's success was credited with renewing interest in the franchise.
-Mark Bernardin of Entertainment Weekly went further, calling The Wrath of Khan "the film that, by most accounts, saved Star Trek as we know it"; it is now considered one of the best films in the series.
+Marc Bernardin of Entertainment Weekly went further, calling The Wrath of Khan "the film that, by most accounts, saved Star Trek as we know it"; it is now considered one of the best films in the series.
 Pauline Kael of The New Yorker called the film "wonderful dumb fun."
 Gene Siskel gave the film three and a half stars out of four, calling it "a flat-out winner, full of appealing characters in engaging relationships in a futuristic film that has a delightfully old-fashioned sense of majesty about its characters and the predicaments they get into."

 The film's pacing was praised by reviewers in The New York Times and The Washington Post as being much swifter than its predecessor and closer to that of the television series.
 Janet Maslin of The New York Times credited the film with a stronger story than The Motion Picture and stated the sequel was everything the first film should have been.
 Variety agreed that The Wrath of Khan was closer to the original spirit of Star Trek than its predecessor.
 Strong character interaction was cited as a strong feature of the film, as was Montalbán's portrayal of Khan.
 In 2016, Playboy ranked the film number four on its list of 15 Sequels That Are Way Better Than The Originals.
 Popular Mechanics would later rate Spock's death the tenth greatest scene in science fiction.